akirak/emacs-playground/README.md

 In case you occasionally run Emacs in your original environment, Play also creates `emacs-noplay` wrapper script.
 It starts Emacs on the original directory.

 If you don't like the configuration you have adopted, you can roll back this change by running `play-dismiss` command.
 The wrapper scripts will be deleted, and Emacs will run on the original home directory in all of its succeeding sessions.

+## How it works

+The fundamental idea for Play is to start Emacs with `$HOME` environment variable set to a different location:

+    HOME=/foo/bar emacs

+This command line starts Emacs with `/foo/bar` as its home directory (`~`).
+Emacs started in this way loads an initialization file from `/foo/bar/.emacs.d/init.el` (or `/foo/bar/.emacs[.el]`, etc.) rather than from `~USER/.emacs.d` (`~USER` means the home directory of USER, which is usually `/home/USER`).
+You can use this technique to try a configuration repository created by other people.

+This technique causes another effect of 'hiding' a bunch of files and directories located in the original home directory.
+If you use Emacs alongside other desktop applications, your home directory is likely to contain files that will never be edited or browsed in Emacs.
+This can be a mess when you use Emacs.
+However, in an Emacs session in the modified home environment variable, `~` points to `/foo/bar`.
+This applies to every situation inside the modified Emacs session, including caching downloaded packages, locating recent files and backup files, and interactive interfaces like `find-file`.
+The modified home environment virtually serves as a sandbox for Emacs.

+Meanwhile, you can still visit files and directories in the original home directory .
+In `find-file`, you can browse files in your original home directory by typing `~USER/` (`USER` should be your login name) even on the modified environment.
+The same applies to other commands.
+You can save typing efforts for specific directories by creating symbolic links from inside the sandbox to corresponding locations in the original home directory, e.g. `~/path` in the sandbox to `~USER/path`.

+Play helps you manage sandboxes of this kind.
+It creates a sandbox in the following steps:

+1. Create a new directory inside a fixed location (`~USER/.emacs-play` by default).
+This will become your sandbox, a virtual `~` for Emacs.
+2. Clone a given Git repository to `~/.emacs.d` in the sandbox context.
+You can specify any Git repository as your Emacs configuration for the sandbox.
+3. Create symbolic links from inside the sandbox to directories in the original home directory.
+This configuration is done globally, so you can enforce the same structure in all of your sandboxes.

 ## License